+Humans when answering questions often use a rationale to justify the answer.
+In certain cases, humans answer directly from memory (perhaps through associations) and then provide a post-hoc rationale, which could help improve the answer too - thus suggesting an interplay between an answer and its rationale.
+Following this cue, we also propose to generate a rationale along with the answer which serves two purposes: (i) it helps justify the generated answer to end-users; and (ii) it helps generate a better answer.
+Going beyond contemporary efforts in VQA, we hence propose, for the first time to the best of our knowledge, an approach that automatically generates both multi-word answers and an accompanying rationale, that also serves as a textual justification for the answer.
+We term this task \pnamefull (\pname) and propose an end-to-end methodology to address this task.
+This task is especially important in critical AI tasks such as VQA in the medical domain, where simply answering questions about the medical images is not sufficient.
 In addition to formalizing this new task, we provide a simple yet reasonably effective model consisting of four sequentially arranged recurrent networks to address this challenge.
 The model can be seen as having two parts: a generation module (GM), which comprises of the first two sequential recurrent networks, and a refinement module (RM), which comprises of the final two sequential recurrent networks.